oilstel/69-favor-taste/README.md

 Site and Kirby CMS for 69 Favor Taste.

+### Important:
-* Remember to manually create a empty /content/home/ dir to initialize Kirby.
+Remember to manually create a empty /content/home/ dir to initialize Kirby.